Randomized spectral co-clustering for large-scale directed networks: Abstract

 \section{Abstract}

-Directed networks are generally used to represent asymmetric relationships among units.
+Directed networks are broadly used to represent asymmetric relationships among units.
 Co-clustering aims to cluster the senders and receivers of directed networks simultaneously.
 In particular, the well-known spectral clustering algorithm could be modified as the spectral co-clustering to co-cluster directed networks.
-However, large-scale networks pose computational challenge to it.
-In this paper, we leverage randomized sketching techniques to accelerate the spectral co-clustering algorithms in order to co-cluster large-scale directed networks more efficiently.
-Specifically, we derive two series of randomized spectral co-clustering algorithms, one is \emph{random-projection-based} and the other is \emph{random-sampling-based}.
-Theoretically, we analyze the resulting algorithms under two generative models\textendash the \emph{stochastic co-block model} and the \emph{degree corrected stochastic co-block model}.
-The approximation error rates and misclustering error rates of proposed two randomized spectral co-clustering algorithms are established, which indicate better bounds than the state-of-the-art results of co-clustering literature.
-Numerically, we conduct simulations to support our theoretical results and test the efficiency of the algorithms on real networks with up to tens of millions of nodes.
-In order to use the proposed algorithms more conveniently, a new R package called \textsf{RandClust} is developed and made available to the public.
+However, large-scale networks pose great computational challenges to it.
+In this paper, we leverage sketching techniques and derive two randomized spectral co-clustering algorithms, one \emph{random-projection-based} and the other \emph{random-sampling-based}, to accelerate the co-clustering of large-scale directed networks.
+We theoretically analyze the resulting algorithms under two generative models -- the stochastic co-block model and the degree-corrected stochastic co-block model, and establish their approximation error rates and misclustering error rates, indicating better bounds than the state-of-the-art results of co-clustering literature.
+Numerically, we design and conduct simulations to support our theoretical results and test the efficiency of the algorithms on real networks with up to millions of nodes.
+A publicly available R package \textsf{RandClust} is developed for better usability and reproducibility of the proposed methods.